Sanofi's dual-action biotech asthma drug performs well in test

-(Reuters) - An experimental biotech drug for moderate to severe asthma from France’s Sanofi and its U.S. partner Regeneron has produced good results in clinical tests, suggesting that its dual-action mechanism may be highly effective.
+Nov 11 (Reuters) - An experimental biotech drug for severe asthma from France’s Sanofi and its U.S. partner Regeneron has produced good results in clinical tests, suggesting its dual-action mechanism may be highly effective.

-The encouraging data allows the companies to begin final-stage Phase III asthma trials on the medicine, which is also being developed for atopic dermatitis and chronic sinusitis with nasal polyps.

-Dupilumab is one of the new medicines Sanofi is expected discuss at an investor day on Nov.
-20 - an event that will be overshadowed by uncertainties about the company’s future after the summary dismissal of its chief executive.

 Dupilumab is a latecomer among a new class of antibody drugs for people whose asthma does not respond adequately to inhalers, but unlike rivals such as GlaxoSmithKline’s mepolizumab it hits two targets at once.

 In a mid-stage Phase IIb clinical study, dupilumab cut serious asthma attacks, known as exacerbations, by 64 to 75 percent.
-The Sanofi drug works by blocking two key inflammatory chemicals that drive asthma, called IL-4 and IL-13.
+The Sanofi drug works by blocking two key inflammatory chemicals that drive asthma, known as IL-4 and IL-13.

 Analysts believe that Sanofi’s product could be launched in 2019, putting it well behind GSK’s drug, which is leading the pack and has already filed for regulatory approval.